icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Array 101.md

   * bool[] : false

 ### Capacity vs Length
-* Capacity : the maximum amount the array can hold e.g.) arr.length
+* Capacity : the maximum amount the array can hold e.g.)
+  * can be checked by array.length
 * Length : the actual number of items that the array currently holds
+  * need a user variable to keep track of the actual length
 > When an Array is given as a parameter, without any additional information, you can safely assume that **length == capacity**, therefore we can use arr.length.

 ### Max Consecutive Ones